Sterling Morrison

-Holmes Sterling Morrison Jr. (August 29, 1942 – August 30, 1995) was an American guitarist, best known as one of the founding members of the rock group the Velvet Underground, usually playing electric guitar, occasionally bass guitar, and singing backing vocals.
+Holmes Sterling Morrison Jr. (August 29, 1942 – August 30, 1995) was an American guitarist, best known as one of the founding members of the rock band the Velvet Underground, usually playing electric guitar, occasionally bass guitar, and singing backing vocals.

-Unlike bandmates Lou Reed, John Cale, Maureen Tucker and Nico, Morrison never released a solo album or made recordings under his own name.
+Unlike bandmates Lou Reed, Doug Yule, John Cale, Maureen Tucker and Nico, Morrison never released a solo album or made recordings under his own name.
 He was nevertheless an essential element of the group's sound as a guitarist whose percussive and syncopated rhythm playing and melodic lead parts provided the foil for Lou Reed's improvisational rhythm and lead guitar riffs.

 Biography

 Early years

 Morrison was born on August 29, 1942, in the Long Island town of East Meadow, New York.
 He had two brothers and two sisters.
 His parents divorced when he was young and his mother remarried.
 He first met future Velvet Underground drummer Maureen Tucker during childhood, through her brother Jim, who attended Division Avenue High School in Levittown, New York, with Morrison.
 Originally playing trumpet, Morrison switched to guitar after his teacher was drafted.

 Morrison majored in English at the City College of New York.
 While visiting his friend Jim Tucker at Syracuse University, he met Lou Reed, a friend of Tucker and a fellow English student.
 Before Reed graduated in 1964, they met again in New York City in 1963.
 By this time, Reed had met John Cale and was interested in starting a band, so when they encountered Morrison, he was invited to join.